Wizards & Muggles: Part 2 A Wizarding “World”

 As we have already tentatively established in the preceding essay, at the start of Seclusion, those wizards who could do so, undoubtedly had taken up residence in Hogsmeade, or behind the barriers of wizarding-only enclaves in towns.
 But by the end of the first half of the 19th century, space within the fully secluded wizarding enclaves was probably at a premium.
 Although the overall wizarding population over the first 100 years or so probably declined, with the sustained population explosion over the following two centuries, the magical population of Britain would no longer have been able to maintain complete physical separation from Muggle society, even had it chosen to attempt it.

 As time went on and as the wizarding population gradually rose over the 19th and 20th centuries, more and more magical families found themselves forced to take up self-secluded residences within Muggle towns or out of the way parts of the countryside, where they proceeded to have as little as they could to do with their Muggle neighbors.
 All of this is in addition to those who have traditionally clustered in the areas in and about those half-dozen or so traditionally, partially-wizarding villages.
-[Which really would have been more plausible as a development brought about by the population explosion of the early 19th century and since rather than Rowling’s attempt to retrofit it in as a development brought about by wizarding Seclusion in the first place.]
+However, even those traditional partialy-wizarding villages would eventually become insufficient to absorb the increase, since those villiages must necessarily remain both small enough, and isolated enough to avoid drawing attention to themselves from the wider mundane world.

 IX.
 Pseudo-“Racism” in the Potterverse; Isolationists, Inclusionists and Supremacists/The Rise of the Death Eaters: